It feels kind of weird to say I’ve only gone to a single Christmas market in my whole life.

 Not so much.
 Hamburg was actually my very first Christmas market — but (and you probably saw this coming) it almost surely won’t be my last.

-Christmas markets spring up all over Europe around the end of November and beginning of December.
-Germany is definitely the champion here: there’s a “Weihnachtsmarkt” in every German city and town with at least 10 people.
+Christmas markets spring up all over Europe around the end of November and beginning of December, especially in Germany — there’s a “Weihnachtsmarkt” in every German city and town with at least 10 people.
 (That’s a totally made up statistic, but I reckon it’s not far off.)

-You pay a small fee (a couple of euros) for a cup when you first arrive at one of the stalls.
-They’ll give you a new cup for each drink, but you only pay the fee once.
+When you first buy a drink from one of the stalls, you pay a small fee (a couple of euros) for your cup.
+They’ll take your empty cup and give you a new one for each drink, but you only pay the fee once.
 When you’re ready to leave, you can return your final empty cup for a refund of your deposit (or keep it, if you want to bring the Christmas market feel to your everyday life).
-As a result, you won’t find paper or plastic cups littering the ground at the markets — because no one gives them out.
-If you’ve ever been in the Netherlands on Koningsdag, the difference is staggering.
+As a result, you won’t find paper or plastic cups littering the ground at the markets — a staggering difference from most outdoor events I’ve been to.

-Simon went traditional and drank glühwein, red wine mulled with spices.
-This is definitely the most popular drink at any German market, and if you’ve never had it, it’s worth a try.
-Something about it has always put me off, so I went for apfelpunsch, hot apple cider with rum.
-If you’re not into alcohol, they have “kinderpunsch” for you–try not to be offended at basically being called a child.
+So, what to actually drink at the Christmas market?
+Simon went traditional with glühwein, red wine mulled with spices.
+This is definitely the most popular drink at any German market, and if you’ve never had it, it’s probably worth a try.
+Something about the flavor of mulled wine has always put me off, so I went for apfelpunsch, hot apple cider with rum.
+If you’re not into alcohol, they have “kinderpunsch” for you — try not to be offended at basically being called a child.
 (I know how you feel; the Dutch do the same thing when I ask for milk in my tea.)

 My favorite food item was probably the Mutzenmandeln, little deep-fried balls of dough sprinkled with powdered sugar and served in a paper bag.
-They reminded me a lot of oliebollen–a similar snack the Dutch traditionally eat at New Year’s–except the Mutzenmandeln were smaller and a bit sweeter.
-I got the alleged “child size” and it was plenty for a snack.
+They reminded me a lot of oliebollen — a similar snack the Dutch traditionally eat at New Year’s — except the Mutzenmandeln were smaller and a bit sweeter.
+I got the alleged “child size” and it was more than enough.
 I even shared (well, a bit) with Simon.
 Of course, get whatever size you want, but remember there will probably be something else you want to try a few meters away.

 Naturally, there’s a wealth of other things on sale at the market besides food and drink (such as soaps, jewelry, and artwork) but you’re going to have to ask someone else about those.
 I was busy eating.

-There are a few Christmas markets scattered around the city, but the biggest/most prominent is set up in front of the Rathaus (city hall).
-I’d recommend starting there and moving on as you please.
+There are a few Christmas markets scattered around Hamburg, but the biggest and most prominent is set up in front of the Rathaus (city hall).
+They typically begin sometime in late November and continue until the 23rd of December.
+(Keep in mind that most Germans celebrate Christmas on the 24th, so most markets won’t be running that day.)